Kaiwhakatū Taonga ā-Matapihi

 Visual merchandisers arrange goods and make displays in shops, shop windows and at events to attract the attention of customers.

-Visual merchandisers usually earn
+Visual merchandisers who work in-store usually earn

 - PAYE.net.nz website - use this calculator to convert pay and salary information